-- As BSI-PP-0035 defines refinements for selected SARs, these refinements are also claimed in this Security Target. - The main customizing is that the IC Dedicated Software is an operational part of the TOE after delivery, although it is not available to the user. - Regarding application note 22 of BSI-PP-0035, the refinements for all the assurance families have been reviewed for the hierarchically higher-level assurance components selected in this Security Target. - The text of the impacted refinements of BSI-PP-0035 is reproduced in the next sections. - For reader's ease, an impact summary is provided in Table 8.
+- 132 As BSI-PP-0035 defines refinements for selected SARs, these refinements are also claimed in this Security Target. - 133 The main customizing is that the IC Dedicated Software is an operational part of the TOE after delivery, although it is not available to the user. - 134 Regarding application note 22 of BSI-PP-0035, the refinements for all the assurance families have been reviewed for the hierarchically higher-level assurance components selected in this Security Target. - 135 The text of the impacted refinements of BSI-PP-0035 is reproduced in the next sections. - 136 For reader's ease, an impact summary is provided in Table 9.

+Table 5.
+Impact of EALD Sciebach on Borry bood remembers

 Assurance Family BSI-PP-0035 Level ST Level Impact on refinement

 ADO_DEL 1 1 None

 ALC_DVS 2 2 None

 ALC_CMS 4 5 None, refinement is still valid

 ALC_CMC 4 4 None

 ADV_ARC 1 1 None

 ADV_FSP 4 5 Presentation style changes, IC Dedicated Software is included

 ADV_IMP 1 1 None

 ATE_COV 2 2 IC Dedicated Software is included

 AGD_OPE 1 1 None

 AGD_PRE 1 1 None

 AVA_VAN 5 5 None

-Table 8.
+Table 9.
 Impact of EAL5 selection on BSI-PP-0035 refinements